 Author response to editor and referees

-We would like to thank the editor-in-chief for reconsidering this manuscript and the referees for their time and constructive comments to help improve the thoroughness of this paper.
-According to their comments, we have made the following revisions which have been marked accordingly in the revised annotated manuscript (e.g. R2.1 for Reviewer 2, comment 1).
+We would like to thank the editor-in-chief and the referees for their time and constructive comments to help improve the thoroughness of this paper.
+According to their comments, we have made several changes to the manuscript.
+Most notably we have added an intra- and inter-observer analysis for flow analysis, an image scoring analysis for the ferumoxytol and PC MRA analysis, a dedicated paragraph to statistical analysis, and … , All changes from the prior submission have been marked accordingly in the revised annotated manuscript (e.g. R2.1 for Reviewer 2, comment 1).

-The incorporation of new material to address reviewer comments left the manuscript 500+ words over the word limits.
-To address this, some sections of the manuscript were trimmed to be more concise.
+The incorporation of new material to address reviewer suggestions left the manuscript 500+ words over the word limits.Therefore, some sections of the manuscript were trimmed to be more concise.
 Most notably, the analysis on cross-sectional area repeatability in the day-to-day and consecutive-day scans has been removed.
 This analysis is less significant than the flow repeatability, as flow should be conserved along an unbranching vessel, but area can fluctuate.

+Please find our point-by-point response below.

-Response to editor-in-chief’s comments
+Response to editor-in-chief’s comments (Comments were provided in summary statement and as comments in the word document)

 EIC.1 Methods (in regards to ferumoxytol angiogram comparison): How?
 By Who?
 Using what scale?
 This needs to be done by two independent observers.

-To enhance this analysis, we have had vessel conspicuity scored by two independent radiologists.
+We followed the suggestion of reviewer 1 and added clarifications and additional analysis to the ferumoxytol methodology.
+Vessel conspicuity was scored independently by two experienced radiologists.
 The methods section has been appropriately updated to describe this process:

 “To assess the relative quality of the PC MRA, the conspicuity of uteroplacental and fetal vasculature was scored in the ferumoxytol-enhanced angiogram and PC MRA for each monkey that received both scans in the same imaging session.
-Scoring was performed by two independent radiologists using the following scale: 1=not visible, 2=partially visible, 3=fully visible.”
+Scoring was performed independently by two independent radiologists using the following scale: 1=not visible, 2=partially visible, 3=fully visible.”

 “The significance of differences in image scoring between the PC MRA and ferumoxytol-enhanced angiograms for each vessel were compared using a Wilcoxon rank-sum test.
 Differences in inter-observer scoring for each case were assessed with paired t-tests.”